PSU-CS-300-Fall2015/Kazmierowicz_Luke_CS300_TauNet/README.md

 An implementation of the TauNet system requested from Bart Massey in CS 300 Fall 2015 at PSU

 **To properly setup and run the TauNet software follow these steps:**
-  1. Clone the repo to your Rasperry Pi
+  1. Clone the repo to your Raspberry Pi
   2. Navigate to the directory: `Luke_Kazmierowicz_TauNet/out/production/Java`
   3. Create a text file named `data.txt` containing your TauNet password, username and the list of contacts.
   *The file must be formatted correctly.
 Refer to the TauNet SDD for formatting specifics.*